hansSchall/sACN2Video/docs/config.md

 > this is currently in beta state, behavior may change in some special cases, but for simple mappings like shown in the example this feature is stable

-`CREATE TABLE propMapping (el text, prop text, input text, output text)`
+`CREATE TABLE propMapping (el text, prop text, input text, output text, version integer)`

 stores the properties of all the elements